LunarWatcher/NN-chatbot/README.md

 * Training is slow

 Use a GPU if possible.
 If you already are, use more.
 Or decrease the vocab size, it speeds it up a little.

+# Licensing

+Licensed under either of

+    Apache License, Version 2.0, ([LICENSE-APACHE] or http://www.apache.org/licenses/LICENSE-2.0) MIT license ([LICENSE-MIT] or http://opensource.org/licenses/MIT)

+at your option.

+## Contribution Licensing

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.